adampawelczyk/ctf-writeups/thm/mr-robot-ctf/README.md

 -rw-r--r-- 1 robot robot   39 Nov 13  2015 password.raw-md5
 ```

-We can't read `key-2-of-3.txt`, but `password.raw-md5` is world-readable.
+`key-2-of-3.txt` is not readable due to file permissions, but `password.raw-md5` is world-readable.

 ```bash
 cat /home/robot/password.raw-md5
 ```

-We get an MD5 hash of `robot's` password which we can crack using [CrackStation](https://crackstation.net/)
+An MD5 hash of `robot's` password is obtained, which can crack using [CrackStation](https://crackstation.net/)

 ![Crack Station](images/crack_station.png)

-Now we can switch to robot and read the second flag:
+After cracking the hash, switching to `robot` allows reading the second flag:

 ```bash
 su robot